 You can look up your business to see if it is claimed.
 If it is not you will want to claim it.
 Search your business and in the results look directly to the right of the “Suggest an edit” link, and if you don’t see a second link called “Own this business?” then your GMB listing is verified.
 If you see that second link “Own this business?”, then your Google Listing is not verified in Google Maps.

 If your business is still not showing it may be because it lacks location authority.
 In order to achieve more authority on your business listings, you can do a few things to keep your rankings up:

 - Add more keywords that describe your products and services.
 Most people do not necessarily search for your business, they are searching for their needs so by adding keywords that will be searched for you can increase your chance of ranking for those search queries.

 - Do not use a tracked phone number if possible as you will likely get a Toll Free number and Google prefers local numbers versus 1-800 numbers that are typically used for spam.

 - Add photos to your profile.
 Listings that do not have a photo will only show a generic map photo.

 - Keep business hours updated.
 A business that is open is best!

-- Use Schema Markup with your NAP (Name, Address, and Phone Number) Schema language adopted Google, Yahoo and Bing make it easier to determine certain datasets within web pages.
-It basically creates an enhanced description for search engines so it is it a heck of a lot more desirable for search engines to find your business.
+- Use Schema Markup with your NAP (Name, Address, and Phone Number) Schema language adopted Google, Yahoo and Bing make it easier to determine certain data sets within web pages.
+It basically creates an enhanced description for search engines so it is a heck of a lot more desirable for search engines to find your business.
 It is also known as direct data and can majorly help with local SEO.
 By wrapping your NAP in Schema, you can send notify Google and other search engines about the relevance and authority of your business.